swarajshelke12/Gesture-Runner/README.md

 ## Privacy

 All processing is local.
-No video frames, landmark coordinates, or game data are sent anywhere.
-The only external requests are the one-time fetch of the MediaPipe WASM binary and model file from the jsdelivr CDN on first load.
+No video frames, landmark coordinates, or game data leave your machine.
+The only external requests are the one-time fetch of the MediaPipe WASM binary and model file from the jsdelivr CDN on first load -- after that the game runs offline.

 ---